ArmaKeoN/GMapsAzureIntegration/README.md

 ## Rotate and List Google Maps API Keys

 This comprehensive documentation outlines the process for the automated rotation and listing of Google Maps API keys within the `GMapsAzureIntegration` GitHub project.
-This process is designed to be operational and maintainable by engineers at Hyperproof, ensuring high security and compliance standards.
+This process is designed to be operational and maintainable by engineers, ensuring high security and compliance standards.

 ### Workflow Overview